alfredjmgdev/simple-calculator_test/README.md

 ## Doc

-You can enter in swagger using this link: http://localhost:3000/api
+You can enter in swagger using this link running the app: http://localhost:3000/api

 ## License